The Pulpit (Zion National Park)

 The Pulpit is a 4600 ft elevation Navajo Sandstone pillar located in Zion National Park, in Washington County of southwest Utah, United States.

+Description

 The Pulpit is situated in the Temple of Sinawava at the north end of Zion Canyon, rising 160 ft above the canyon floor and the North Fork of the Virgin River which drains precipitation runoff from this rock.
 It is a photographic icon seen from the parking area at the end of Zion Canyon Scenic Drive, and the entrance to The Narrows.
 Neighbors include Mountain of Mystery to the north, Observation Point to the southeast, Angels Landing and The Organ to the south, and Cathedral Mountain to the southwest.
 The first ascent was made April 15, 1967, by Fred Beckey, Eric Bjornstad, Hal Woodworth, Pat Callis, and Galen Rowell.

 Climate

 Spring and fall are the most favorable seasons to view or climb The Pulpit.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F, and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.